ernestoalejo/grunt-laravel-validator/README.md

 > Generate PHP validations that use Laravel from JS descriptions of the input data format

 **NOTE:** This project is not related to the Laravel official Validator class.
-It's a stricter and statically generated alternative to them.
+It's a stricter and statically generated alternative to it.

 ## Getting Started